Sydney-Informatics-Hub/hello-nextflow/docs/session1/07_dynamic.md

     !!!warning

         It's difficult to name a file with a space.
-Use a simple greeting, e.g., "Hello", when testing your pipeline.
+Use a simple greeting without spaces, e.g., "Hello", when testing your pipeline.

     ???solution